kxtools/kx-vision/README.md

 1. Launch Guild Wars 2.
 2. Inject the DLL using a tool like Process Hacker or Xenos.
 3. Use `INSERT` key to toggle the overlay window.
-4. Configure ESP options through the UI.
+4. Configure ESP options and debug settings through the UI.
 5. Press `DELETE` to safely unload the DLL.

 ## Disclaimer